 Working from home doesn't mean you're alone all day.
 Depending on what you do, and how much you use social networks as part of your work, you may be engaged in far more conversations and interactions in a given day than someone who works in an office.
 But you probably aren't seeing a lot of people in real life.

-Not being around people, for most of us, makes it harder to be around people.
+For a lot of us, not being around people makes it harder to be around people.
 We can become more self-conscious and less comfortable initiating and engaging in casual conversation that isn't directed to a particular purpose.
 Not being around people can also make us much less sensitive to the experience of others in our space (even while it might make us much more sensitive to their presence in our space).
 If most of your interactions with people are online, it can be harder to remember how to tune into another persons energy and how to be people in ways that make them feel attended to.
 These two things, feeling anothers energy and letting them know you are feeling it, are powerful parts of sexual interacting.

 Fewer People, Fewer Potential Partners